361st Expeditionary Reconnaissance Squadron: Vietnam War

-The 361st Reconnaissance Squadron was activated at Nha Trang Air Base, South Vietnam in April 1966.
-It flew EC-47 aircraft equipped with electronic countermeasures equipment over South Vietnam.
 The squadron moved to Thailand in 1972 as part of the USAF drawdown in South Vietnam.
 It continued missions over Indochina until 15 August 1973 when United States military flights over Indochina were halted by congressional mandate.
 The squadron trained in Thailand until its inactivation on 30 June 1974.

-Global War on Terror
+War on Terrorism

-The squadron reactivated as the 361st Expeditionary Reconnaissance Squadron as part of the Global War on Terrorism in 2003.
-Assigned to the first the 407th Air Expeditionary Group, then later the 451st Air Expeditionary Group, the squadron operated a variety of Intelligence, Surveillance & Reconnaissance aircraft before the United States pullout from Iraq in 2011 and Afghanistan in 2014.
+The squadron reactivated as the 361st Expeditionary Reconnaissance Squadron as part of the War on Terrorism in 2003.
+Assigned to first the 407th Air Expeditionary Group, then later the 451st Air Expeditionary Group, the squadron operated a variety of surveillance & reconnaissance aircraft before the United States withdrew from Iraq in 2011 and Afghanistan in 2014.